 Cross Defaults.
 Under CenterPoint Energy's revolving credit facility, a payment default on, or a non-payment default that permits acceleration of, any indebtedness exceeding \$50 million by us will cause a default.
 Pursuant to the indenture governing CenterPoint Energy's senior notes, a payment default by us, in respect of, or an acceleration of, borrowed money and certain other specified types of obligations, in the aggregate principal amount of \$50 million will cause a default.
-As of August 1, 2006, CenterPoint Energy had issued six series of senior notes aggregating \$1.4 billion in principal amount under this indenture.
+As of October 31, 2006, CenterPoint Energy had issued six series of senior notes aggregating \$1.4 billion in principal amount under this indenture.
 A default by CenterPoint Energy would not trigger a default under our debt instruments or bank credit facilities.

 Other Factors that Could Affect Cash Requirements.
-In addition to the above factors, our liquidity and capital resources could be affected by:
+In addition to the above factors, our liquidity and capital resources could be affected by: $\frac{1}{2} \left(\frac{1}{2} \right) \left($

-- cash collateral requirements that could exist in connection with certain contracts, including gas purchases, gas price hedging and gas storage activities of our Natural Gas Distribution and Competitive Natural Gas Sales and Services business segments, particularly given gas price levels and volatility; - acceleration of payment dates on certain gas supply contracts under certain circumstances, as a result of increased gas prices and concentration of suppliers; - increased costs related to the acquisition of gas; - increases in interest expense in connection with debt refinancings and borrowings under credit facilities; - various regulatory actions; - the ability of RRI and its subsidiaries to satisfy their obligations to us or in connection with the contractual arrangement pursuant to which we are a guarantor; - slower customer payments and increased write-offs of receivables due to higher gas prices; - the outcome of litigation brought by and against us; - contributions to benefit plans; - restoration costs and revenue losses resulting from natural disasters such as hurricanes; and - various other risks identified in "Risk Factors" in Item 1A of Part I of the CERC Corp.
-Form 10-K.
+- cash collateral requirements that could exist in connection with certain contracts, including gas purchases, gas price hedging and gas storage activities of our Natural Gas Distribution and Competitive Natural Gas Sales and Services business segments, particularly given gas price levels and volatility; - acceleration of payment dates on certain gas supply contracts under certain circumstances, as a result of increased gas prices and concentration of natural gas suppliers; - increased costs related to the acquisition of natural gas; - increases in interest expense in connection with debt refinancings and borrowings under credit facilities; - various regulatory actions;

+- the ability of RRI and its subsidiaries to satisfy their obligations to us or in connection with the contractual arrangement pursuant to which we are a guarantor; - slower customer payments and increased write-offs of receivables due to higher gas prices; - the outcome of litigation brought by and against us; - contributions to benefit plans; - restoration costs and revenue losses resulting from natural disasters such as hurricanes; and - various other risks identified in "Risk Factors" in Item 1A of Part I of the CERC Corp.
+Form 10-K and in "Risk Factors" in Item 1A of Part II of this Quarterly Report on Form 10-Q.

 Certain Contractual Limits on Ability to Issue Securities and Pay Dividends.
 Our bank facility and our receivables facility limit our debt as a percentage of our total capitalization to 65 percent.

 Relationship with CenterPoint Energy.
 We are an indirect wholly owned subsidiary of CenterPoint Energy.
 As a result of this relationship, the financial condition and liquidity of our parent company could affect our access to capital, our credit standing and our financial condition.